How to Start a Recycling Business?

 • Business license to collect material

-6. Look for a facility
+6. Look for a recycling facility

 The next step is deciding where to start your recycling business.
 You must buy or rent a building to store, process, or sell recyclable materials.
 Choose a spot close to any landfills or waste management facilities but far away from residential areas.

-You need to verify with your city’s zoning commission, planning, and development department, or building division regarding the zoning rules for that area.
+You need to verify with your city’s zoning commission, planning, and development department, or building division, regarding the zoning rules for that area.
 This will help you save on transportation costs while also allowing you to network with relevant authorities frequently and effectively.

-7. Get the right equipment
+7. Get the right recycling equipment

-Your business’s success depends on the tools you use.
+Your recycling business’s success depends on the tools you use.
 Here’s a list of some of the tools you’ll need:

 • Crushers